mysteriousdeee/NLP_ML/README.md

 # HOW I LEARNT NLP FOR MACHINE LEARNING FROM A LINKEDIN COURSE BY DEREK
+### Thank you for stopping by
+Welcome to my non-pythonic world

-I found this help well explained course on LinkedIn with follow along exercise, so i decided to flex it and practice towards my phishing research
+I found this helpful well explained course on LinkedIn with follow along exercise, so i decided to flex it and practice towards my phishing research

 So much fun.